awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-enable-disable.md

 + No additional findings are generated for its controls\.
 + The related AWS Config rules that Security Hub created are removed\.

+Before you enable any security standards, make sure that you have enabled AWS Config and configured resource recording\.
+See [Enabling and configuring AWS Config](securityhub-prereq-config.md)\.

 When you enable a security standard, all of the controls for that standard are enabled by default\.
 You can then disable individual controls\.
 See [Disabling and enabling individual controls](securityhub-standards-enable-disable-controls.md)\.

 ## Disabling a security standard \(console\)<a name="securityhub-standard-disable-console"></a>